 3. People Watch In Plaza De Armas

 Make sure you come back during the evening as it’s an entirely different experience.
-At night all the white buildings are lit up and the relaxed hustle and bustle of the day is replaced with backpackers and locals heading out to bars to enjoy the sunset and the night beyond.
+At night all the white buildings are lit up and the relaxed hustle and bustle of the day is replaced with backpackers and locals heading out to bars to enjoy the sunset and the night.

 4. Try Queso Helado

-They will give you a taste for free, and once you try it, you will be buying it.
-It’s more try then buy, rather than try before you buy.
+They will give you a taste for free, and once you try it, there’s no doubt you will buy more.

 You will be able to see the impressive Volcano Misti from almost anywhere in town, but some places are better than others.

 In each of Peru’s provinces, you can find a micro-culture which has its own specific cuisine and cultural practices.
-And like all of them, the people of Arequipa (Arequipeñans) believe theirs is the best.
+And like all of them, the people of Arequipa (referred to as Arequipeñans) believe theirs is the best.

-We will let you try it first and decide, but they may be right.
-The food we had during our week-long stay in Arequipa was incredible, and we have a host of restaurants for you guys to try.
+The food I had during my week-long stay in Arequipa was incredible, and I have a host of restaurants recommendations for you guys to try.